Dutch Oven Lasagna Recipe

 Tips and Tricks

-• Prep Ahead: Browning the ground beef at home and storing it in a freezer bag saves you time and effort once you’re out at the campsite.
+- Prep ahead by browning the ground beef at home and storing it in a freezer bag.
+This saves you time and effort once you’re out at the campsite.

-• Break the Noodles: You don’t have to worry about breaking the noodles into perfect pieces.
+- Break the noodles.
+You don’t have to worry about breaking them into perfect pieces.
 Just fit them to the shape of your Dutch oven, and you’re good to go.

-• Add Veggies or Extra Cheese: Feel free to add mushrooms, spinach, or extra cheese to customize the lasagna to your liking!
+- Feel free to add more veggies, like mushrooms and spinach, or extra cheese to customize the lasagna to your liking!

 Frequently Asked Questions